deep-awasthi/Save-Animals/README.md

-+ Problem statement: A real time recording and monitoring of human activities and animal movements in Protected Areas

 # ABSTRACT
 <img src="https://github.com/mad-skull/Save-Animals/blob/master/img/overview.JPG">

-We provided an affordable, scalable and state of the art end-to-end solution for tackling poaching and tracking animals/humans in protected areas.The whole idea comprises of three parts:
+Its an affordable, scalable and state of the art end-to-end solution for tackling poaching and tracking animals/humans in protected areas.The whole idea comprises of three parts:

     1. Android
     2. Web